Arunkumar120701/M3_Batch_16/PROJECT1/5_Report/Readme.md

 >  It shall display battery information of car for Three User Button Clicks.

-# APPLICATIONS

-* Bi-directional communication makes this possible.
-When the door handle is pulled (or some similar trigger is activated) the base unit located within the vehicle emits a short range, low frequency signal- polling for a nearby key fob transponder.

-* if present, the key fob recognizes the signal and responds with a UHF (ultra-high frequency) signal, transmitting a code to be authenticated by the base unit encryption firmware, such as Microchip Technology's Keylock.

-* Remote keyless entry systems, now fairly commonplace devices, provide car owners with a degree of convenience, making the task of physically inserting a key unnecessary.

 # HIGH LEVEL REQUIREMENTS

 | ID | HIGH LEVEL REQUIREMENTS |